 3. Achievable: Make sure your goals are attainable

 Every project manager should set goals that are actually achievable and mutually agreed upon by team members.
-Being a project manager, it’s helpful to have the knowledge of strengths and weaknesses of team members so that you know what should be assigned to whom.
+Being a project manager, it’s helpful to know strengths and weaknesses of team members so that you know what should be assigned to whom.
 You can either let them work on what they want to or categorize it as per their strengths so that it can be delivered on time.

-Goal 1: The requirements of the product are vaguely discussed in a meeting.
+Goal 1: The product requirements are vaguely discussed in a meeting.

 Goal 2: The project manager and team members know the deliverables and has given a tentative completion date at the meeting.